n0tx/blog/README.md

 > `admin`: has admin role, full granted for add and change data (create, update, delete)

-> `riki`: has user role which can get user details and get user list
+> `riki`: has user role which can get post details and get post list

 ---
 12. #### `the endpoint requires authorization`